mroshaw/mroshaw.github.io/Subnautica/yourfirstmod_bz/codingthemod.md

 }
 ```

 You can build this now by right clicking the project and selecting `Build`.
 All going well, you'll see `Build succeeded`.
 If not, go back through and check your code.

-You can also find the full source for this part of the tutorial [in this GitHub repository](https://github.com/mroshaw/BeginnersGuideModSubnautica).
+You can also find the full source for this part of the tutorial [in this GitHub repository](https://github.com/mroshaw/BeginnersGuideModSubnautica), so if you have any problems whatsoever, have a look at the source in the repo and compare it to what you have.

+Your `Post Build Scripts` should also have run, creating a folder in your game location and copying in the DLL and json files, giving the game everything it needs to run your snazzy new mod!